 The process for TRM is embedded into specific organisational contexts and aligned with the objectives of the companies.
-Nevertheless, TRM shows some general or common features or processes across firms (Phaal et al., 2004; Moehrle et al., 2013).
+Nevertheless, TRM shows some general or common features or processes across firms (Phaal et al 2004; Moehrle et al 2013).
 The objectives of the roadmaps are often expressed as a vision, strategic priorities and quantitative targets, which are set against a baseline mapping.
 The baseline mapping combines both evidence-informed diagnostics, qualitative information and experts' views.
 TRM combines explicit and structured time-based frameworks or timeframes according to the scale and complexity of the expected mechanisms of change or pathways.
 Alternatives pathways are envisaged as different combinations of timelines, targets, scenario and dimensions of changes.

-In general, TRM involves key stakeholders with various perspectives on the direction of change and the alternative pathways.
+In general TRM involve key stakeholders with various perspectives on the direction of change and the alternative pathways.
 The active role of stakeholders in the roadmapping should facilitate a 'common language and structure' to develop and deploy the strategy.
 The roadmapping process can therefore benefit from multidisciplinary inputs and, at the same time, offer a framework for learning, knowledge sharing and coordination (Phaal and Muller, 2009).

-Together with the vision and pathways, TRM builds upon a concrete plan of action.
-The plan identifies the short- and medium-terms action that will be implemented in order to achieve the vision through the chosen pathway(s).
-Communication regarding the vision, pathways and actions plan is just as important as the TRM process itself.
-The most common formats synthesise the information through graphical representations such as multiple layers, bars, pictorial representations, flow charts or hybrid forms also underlining the time horizon for the process - see Figure 2 below (Phaal et al., 2004; Phaal et al., 2010).
+Together with the vision and pathways, TRM builds upon a concrete plan of actions.
+The plan identifies the short and medium terms actions that will be implemented in order to achieve the vision through the chosen pathway(s).
+Besides the TRM process itself, communication about the vision, pathways and actions plan is as much as important.
+The most common formats synthetize the information through graphical representations such as multiple layers, bars, pictorial representations, flow charts or hybrid forms underlining also the time horizon for the process - see Figure 2 below (Phaal et al 2004; Phaal et al 2010).

-Figure

-Forms of TRM graphical representation
+Figure 2: Forms of graphical representation of TRMs